 What this medicine is used for

-It is used to treat infections caused by bacteria in different parts of the body such as:
+Cefaclor is used to treat infections caused by bacteria in different parts of the body, including:

 - chest and lungs (lower respiratory tract)